 By Director Al Collins

-One of the main counter-productive features of MMA, martial arts and self-defense programs, is their training attention to inflicting pain rather than injury.
+Inflict injury: One of the main counter-productive features of MMA, martial arts and self-defense programs, is their training attention to inflicting pain rather than injury.

 Injury means the attackers are crippled… you broke something.
 Such as the knee break in the picture.

-When you’re training teaches you to inflict pain, block, defect, punch faces and stomachs, accumulate competition points, ignore vital spots, you’re wasting your time.
+When you’re training teaches you to inflict pain, block, deflect, punch faces and stomachs, accumulate competition points, ignore vital spots, you’re wasting your time.
 You’re training to lose a real attack.
 Their pain or discomfort or delaying the end, doesn’t get you where you want to go.

 Grappling techniques used by MMA and Brazilian Jiu-Jitsu such as a breaking an elbow in an arm-bar is an injury.
 Injury is good.
 The downside of grappling is you better pray he doesn’t have a weapon in his other hand or friends standing by, otherwise you still won’t survive.